Distributed workflows that survive

 Saga pattern implementation for distributed transactions

 When a multi-step process touches several external systems, partial failures leave data inconsistent.
-We implement saga compensation logic inside Temporal workflows so that if step four fails, steps one through three are cleanly rolled back or compensated - giving you transactional guarantees across services that have no shared database.
+We implement saga compensation logic inside Temporal workflows so a failed step cleanly rolls back prior steps - transactional guarantees across services with no shared database.

 Worker fleet configuration and scaling

-Temporal separates the server from your worker processes, and misconfiguring worker concurrency, task queue routing, or sticky execution settings is a common production problem.
-We size and configure your worker fleet for your actual throughput, set up separate task queues for workflows with different SLA requirements, and document the scaling triggers your team needs to watch.
+Temporal separates the server from your workers, and misconfiguring worker concurrency, task queue routing, or sticky execution is a common production problem.
+We size your worker fleet for actual throughput, set up separate task queues per SLA, and document the scaling triggers to watch.

 Versioning and safe workflow migration

 Temporal's determinism requirement means you cannot change running workflow code arbitrarily.
-We implement versioning using Temporal's built-in patching API and workflow versioning patterns so you can deploy new logic without breaking in-flight executions - a critical capability that teams often skip until it causes a production incident.
+We implement versioning using Temporal's patching API so you can deploy new logic without breaking in-flight executions - a critical capability teams often skip until it causes a production incident.

 Observability and Temporal Web UI instrumentation

-We wire your workflows to emit structured metrics and traces, configure Temporal's Web UI for your team's operational use, and set up alerting on workflow execution latency, activity failure rates, and stuck workflows.
-You get operational visibility into what is running, what is waiting, and what needs attention - without digging through raw event histories.
+We wire your workflows to emit structured metrics and traces, configure Temporal's Web UI for operational use, and set up alerting on execution latency, activity failure rates, and stuck workflows - so you see what needs attention without digging through raw event histories.

 AI agent and long-running automation orchestration

-Temporal is increasingly the backbone for multi-step AI agent workflows where individual LLM calls, tool executions, and human-in-the-loop approval steps need to be orchestrated reliably over minutes or hours.
-We design these patterns using Temporal signals and queries to handle async human approvals and external triggers without polling loops or fragile webhooks.
+Temporal is the backbone for multi-step AI agent workflows where calls to AI models, tool executions, and human-in-the-loop approvals must be orchestrated reliably over minutes or hours.
+We design these using Temporal signals and queries to handle async approvals without polling loops or fragile webhooks.

 How a Temporal engagement with us runs